-In order for Graham Hospital School of Nursing to be compliant with this directive, and in order to be cognizant of special needs that may arise for a pregnant person, it is important that the student disclose the pregnancy to the Coordinator of Admissions, Recruitment, and Financial Aid, the Director of the School of Nursing, and any faculty members or staff on a need-to-know basis.
+In order for Graham Hospital School of Nursing to be compliant with this directive, and in order to be cognizant of special needs that may arise for a pregnant person, it is important that the student disclose the pregnancy to the Coordinator of Student Affairs, the Director of the School of Nursing, and any faculty members or staff on a need-to-know basis.
 Disclosure to faculty is necessary so that the faculty member can be aware of the pregnancy if any problems arise, as well as for safety in course and clinical planning.
 Disclosure of the pregnancy to fellow students or other individuals is at the student's own discretion.

-I am disclosing to Graham Hospital School of Nursing my pregnancy.
-My anticipated due date is .
+I am disclosing to Graham Hospital School of Nursi ng my pregnancy.
+My anticipated due date is

-In the event that there may be modifications required at GHSON due to my pregnancy, I request to participate in any discussions regarding these modifications.
+In the event that there may be modifications required participate in any discussions regarding these modifi • 1 • • equest to

 Student comments:

 Student signature: Date:

 GHSON Representative: Date:

 Approved:

-Reviewed: 5/23/17, 4/16/18, 4/22/19, 2/20/20, 4/26/21-FO, 4/18/2 .2
+Reviewed: 5/23/17, 4/16/18, 4/22/19, 2/20/20, 4/26/21-FO, 4/18/22

 Revised: 4/19/21-A&R